deltahedge1/cryptonite-robbie/README.md

 ## Getting Started

 1. Clone this repository to your desktop
-2. Navigate to the home directory /cryptonite, and run `npm install`
+2. Navigate to the home directory /cryptonite/cryptonite, and run `npm install` (The actual cryptonite repo is nested within another folder called cryptonite)
-3. Navigate to /cryptonite/server and run `npm install`
+3. Navigate to ./server and run `npm install`
-4. Run `node index.js` in /cryptonite/server to start the node server
+4. Run `node index.js` in /server to start the node server
 5. Run `ng serve` in /cryptonite/ for a dev server.
 Navigate to `http:localhost:4200/`.
 The app wil automatically reload if you change any of the source files.

 ## Deployment